Recognized Versus Unrecognized Hazards Toolbox Talk

 Loud noises are a normal occurrence on a construction site.
 There are bangs, clings, and dings that happen all of the time.
 These noises that are sharp and sudden can cause hearing problems for employees.
 The other hazard that is possible with noises is repetition.

 If noises are unexpected and startle the employee, it can cause them to be distracted.
 Distraction can lead to injuries when on a construction site.
-Employees should wear ear protection to help minimize damage.
-This can create a less hazardous situation.
+Employees should wear hearing protection to help minimize damage.
+This can create a less hazardous situation for your hearing.

 It is important to take the time to recognize where all electrical wires are located.
-Then taking the correct measures to be as safe as possible when working around them.
+Then, take the correct electircal safety measures to be as safe as possible when working around them.
 Each employee would benefit from basic knowledge of working with electricity.

 There are normally a lot of different tasks going on all at once on a construction site.
 That includes moving vehicles and pieces of heavy equipment.
 When workers are able to walk near moving equipment, it can result in struck-by incidents.